 The Taiwanese economy is among the largest in the world and is underpinned by a reliable and efficient banking system.

 Once new arrivals have the appropriate documentation, opening a bank account is easy.
-Otherwise, Taiwan is a very cash-based society.
-ATMs are plentiful and can be found throughout the country.
+Taiwan is traditionally a cash-based society, and ATMs are plentiful and can be found throughout the country.
 That said, the card payment market is growing.

 Money in Taiwan